MalakAlmajed15/jobfolio/README.md

 ## 🔮 Future Enhancements

-- 📊 Dashboard with interactive charts for application trends.
+- 📊 Dashboard with interactive charts.
 - 📅 Calendar view for interviews and deadlines.
 - 🔔 Email / SMS reminders for upcoming interviews.